hellowise/oracle-cypress/README.md

 #### Issues
 I had some issues with the save function in this app, the save POST request gets blocked with "Error: read ECONNRESET", thus preventing me from running the tests properly, however, a similar issue has been discussed here https://github.com/cypress-io/cypress/issues/27804, which is why the tests will only work with chrome for now (at least on my end)..

+I decided to use https://github.com/dmtrKovalenko/cypress-real-events to improve button click functionality, to make it less simulated, seen as the webpage responded better to this.